 co-founder & ceo

-A native of New Zealand and Australia—two countries with some of the harshest sun conditions in the world—Rachel Henderson learned early on that sunscreen use is a must.
-Now, raising two young kids in Southern California, Rachel saw a need to encourage sun-safety habits and wanted to develop an effective product that kids will actually want to use.
-Her background in both public health and clinical research provided the perfect foundation for developing a new sunscreen.
+A native of New Zealand and Australia—two countries with some of the harshest sun conditions in the world—Rachel learned early on that sunscreen use is a must.
+Now, raising two young kids in Southern California, she saw a need to encourage sun-safety habits and wanted to develop an effective product that kids will actually want to use.
+Her background in public health and clinical research provided the perfect foundation for developing a new sunscreen.

 ASHLEY MAGOVERN, MD